bank-vaults/bank-vaults/README.md

 ### Kubernetes

-The Service Account in which the Pod is running has to have the following Roles rules:
+The Service Account in which the bank-vaults Pod is running has to have the following Roles rules:

 ```yaml
 rules: